-Albert Camus is remembered today as one of the leaders of existentialism and more specifically, absurdism.
 This philosophical idea, which is at the heart of so much of Camus’ written work, states that life is essentially meaningless.
 Humankind’s quest to find meaning in a meaningless life is absurd.
 There are several ways one might try to contend with this fact but the best option is to accept the true nature of existence.
 Taking this into consideration, below are the best stories, books, and essays from Albert Camus ranked.

 The Stranger is certainly Camus’ best-known novel.
-It follows the absurdist sorry of Meursault, a strange and unhappy man living in Algeria.
+It follows the absurdist sorry of the character Meursault, a strange and unhappy man living in Algeria.
 He moves through his life without purpose and then eventually commits a murder on a beach.
-The novel is seen as a leading work of the existentialist, or the absurdist (a term Camus preferred) movement.
-Meursault’s personality, his general disregard for others, himself, and lack of emotions have been studied and pondered since the novel’s publication.
-The opening and closing lines of the story are some of the best-known in modernist fiction.
+The novel is seen as a leading work of the existentialist or the absurdist (a term Camus preferred) movement.
+Meursault’s personality, his general disregard for others, himself, and his lack of emotions have been studied and pondered since the novel’s publication.
+The opening and closing lines of The Stranger are some of the best-known in modernist fiction.

 It focuses more on the crisis of the moment rather than the illness itself.
 Camus was interested in exploring the struggle between life and death and what human beings will do to try to control their own fate.
 The novel was published in 1947.